 - 1. Blocking, as in regulation tackle football, is prohibited.
 Screen blocking is permitted, provided that the blocker does not use hands, arms, elbows, legs, or body to initiate contact.
-A blocker may use their hand or arm to break a fall or retain their balance.
-A player must be on their feet before, during, and after screen blocking.
+A blocker may use his/her hand or arm to break a fall or retain his/her balance.
+A player must be on his/her feet before, during, and after screen blocking.
 The principle of screen blocking is the same as the block/charge principle in basketball.
-Screen blockers may not be interlocked with another teammate. - Penalty Personal foul, 5 yards. - 2.
+Screen blockers may not be interlocked with another teammate. - · Penalty Personal foul, 10 yards. - 2.
 Opponents must go around the offensive player's screen block.
-The arms and hands may not be used as a wedge to displace the opponent. - Penalty: Personal Foul, 5 yards
+The arms and hands may not be used as a wedge to displace the opponent. - Penalty: Personal Foul, 10 yards